JustineBlanchet/API-like-Trello/README.md

 * Tags

 ## Project description
-A main board with lists.
-Lists have a title and a position Lists have cards, and each card have a title and a position in the list Each card can have tags
+A main board with lists
+Lists have a title and a position in the board.
+Lists have cards Cards have a title, description, color(optional) and a position in the list Each card can have tags
+Tags have a title and a color(optional)

 ## Stack
 * Node JS